ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 If the root element's default font size is `16px`, and the system-level font scale is 1.5 (i.e text sizes should be increased by 50%), then `1rem` will evaluate to `24px` because `16 * 1.5 = 24`.

 This is larger than our defined maximum of `14px`, so one might assume that the evaluated font size of `.foo` is `14px`.
-However, since the Android Web View scales any font sizes defined using the `px` unit, then the `14px` used in our `min()` function will also be scaled by 1.5.
+However, since the Android Web View scales any font sizes defined using the `px` unit, this means the `14px` used in our `min()` function will also be scaled by 1.5.

-As a result, this means that maximum computed font size is actually `21px` since `14 * 1.5 = 21` and therefore the overall computed font size of `.foo` is `21px`.
+As a result, this means that the maximum computed font size is actually `21px` since `14 * 1.5 = 21` and therefore the overall computed font size of `.foo` is `21px`.

 ### Using Modes on Different Platforms

-Each platform has slightly different font scaling behaviors, and the `'ios'` and `'md'` modes have been implemented to take advantage of the scaling behaviors on their respective devices.
+Each platform has slightly different font scaling behaviors, and the `'ios'` and `'md'` modes have been implemented to take advantage of the scaling behaviors on their respective platforms.

 For example, `'ios'` mode makes use of maximum and minimum font sizes to follow [Apple's Human Interface Guidelines for Typography](https://developer.apple.com/design/human-interface-guidelines/typography). `'md'` mode does not implement this same behavior because Material Design does not have that same guidance.
-Using `'md'` mode on an iOS device may allow for very large font sizes in headers and footers.
+This means that using `'md'` mode on an iOS device may allow for very large font sizes in headers and footers.

 As a result, we strongly recommend using `'ios'` mode on iOS devices and `'md'` mode on Android devices when using Dynamic Font Scaling.